 She collaborates on all types of projects, from micro to major scale, with budgets ranging from a few thousand pounds to multi-million pounds.
 She’s always happy to have an informal chat about potential projects, including curating exhibitions and programmes, commissioning new work, digital and hybrid strategies, production, consultancy, research or event development.

-Contact Hannah at hannahredler at gmail dot com
+Contact Hannah to discuss any project, big or small, fixed or speculative via hannahredler at gmail dot com

 Museum Learning Specialist